faramarzmunshi/d2l-nlp/README.md

   - Outline and breakdown of notebooks and how they're structured and what you can find in each
   - Introduction to Syntax, semantics, and pragmatics (definitions, examples of the differences using project gutenburg)
     - include references to English syntax and a brief overview of the key terminologies with regards to English syntax with examples using code to extract them
+    - Outline POS, phrase structure etc.
   - Ambiguity (examples with project gutenburg text) and Compositionality (with code examples of compositionality, again using project gutenburg free texts)
-  - Briefly explain how these cause complications for ML with regard to NL
+  - Briefly explain how these cause complications for ML with regard to NL with demonstrable examples from the Gutenberg texts

 #### Exercises: